 Apple AR glasses hardware: the evidence, the patents and the specs

-The biggest and latest leak on that front has detailed a lot of things.
+The biggest leak on that front has detailed a lot of things.
 According to Jon Prosser (a reliable leaker), the Apple Glasses will be called Apple Glass and will be capable of displaying information on both lenses, with a user controlling them via gestures both on and in front of the frames.

 All the processing would apparently be handled by a connected iPhone, and Apple Glass supposedly wouldn't have conventional cameras but would have a LiDAR scanner to power AR experiences.